danielpcox/cornellcru-WP/wp-content/plugins/wp-maintenance-mode/readme.txt

 * Thanks to [Georg](http://wordpress.blogos.dk/s%C3%B8g-efter-downloads/?did=250 "wordpress.blogos.dk") for danish languge files
 * Thanks to [Jakub Dirska](http://www.bellartis.com "bellartis.com") for polish languge files
 * Thanks to [Rene](http://wpwebshop.com/blog/ "wpwebshop.com/blog") for durch translation files and hints to my errors on my bad english.
+* Thanks to [Yaser Maadan](http://www.englize.com "www.englize.com") for a arabic language files

 == Changelog ==
+= 1.6.7 (01/05/2011) =
+* Bugfix: new check for files for different themes; hope this fix the server errors
+* Bugfix: fix add default settings
+* Maintenance: different changes on the syntax
+* Feature: add check for Super Admin on WP Multisite; has allways the rights for access
+* Feature: now it is possible to exclude feed from maintenance mode
+* Maintenance: check with 3.0.4 and 3.1-RC2
+* Maintenance: update language file: .pot, de_DE
+* Bugfix: JavaScript error on Bulk Actions on plugins fixed
+* Maintenance: fix all notice, if set no values

+= 1.6.6.
+(10/09/2010) =
+* Maintenance: many changes on the code; $locale and hook in side frontend
+* Maintenance: change attribute_escaped to esc_attr with custom method for WP smaller 2.8
+* Maintenance: Update german language files
+* Feature: Shortcodes is now possible in the "Text" option
+* Feature: no cache header rewrite

 = 1.6.5 (09/16/2010) =
 * add new design "Chemistry" by [elmastudio.de](http://www.elmastudio.de/ "elmastudio.de")
 * changes for include methods od class for preview